hmslima/sambahsacompletegrammar/sambahsa.md

 Different of the national languages, which have native speakers inserted in a determined social context, sambahsa is to be spoken between people of different backgrounds.
-An mongolian will find difficulties in understanding a person who speaks in the german way.
+A mongolian will find difficulties in understanding a person who speaks in the german way.

 You must beaware to don't translate a sentence like “It's necessary to repair the house” to “id est necessar repare id dom”, the correct translation is “est necessar repare id dom”.
 Work on to avoid transporting characteristics from english to sambahsa.
+Another example: translate “it's good to see you” to “est khauris ghate vos” instead of “est khauris vide vos”.

 Do you know what is idiotism?
 It's is a linguistic term used to describe terms that are only used in a determined language, if they were directly